MinorAdvancedPrototyping/grasshopper-open-access-test/_sources/Grasshopper_Rhino_course/Lessons/3_Lesson_3_-_Data_structures/!index.md

 💻 Create an attractor scene.
 The attractor should be a curve in Rhino, that in some way influences the landscape.
 Use a culling pattern and add some colour.

-Check out the [Student showcase](https://www.notion.so/Assignment-3-b5cdddead2a944e381420a7da2e128c8?pvs=21) to see what other students made for this assignment.
+Check out the [Student Showcase Assignment 3](../Student_showcase/Assignment_3/!index.md) to see what other students made for this assignment.

 Try to keep your script concise and organized.

 :::

----